ripe-tech/ripe-sdk-android/README.md

-# ripe-sdk-android
+# RIPE SDK Android

-Android version of the RIPE SDK
+Android version of the RIPE SDK.